What is Sales Performance Management?

 - Have a rigorous selection process.
 This multiyear investment requires upfront planning.
 Evaluate SPM vendor capabilities against your business requirements and based on industry benchmarks and best practices.
 Prepare for demos by providing vendors with information to help them customize a demo to your specific business needs.

 Keep in mind, SPM is not only about technology.
 Without addressing how your people and processes will support the technology, there’s a risk of doing nothing more than automating chaos.
-It’s only by uniting technology with people and process can SPM help companies motivate their sales force, simplify back-office tasks, make informed decisions, and align sales efforts with corporate objectives.
+It’s only by uniting technology with people and process can SPM help companies motivate their sales force, simplify back-office tasks, make informed strategic decisions, and align sales efforts with business objectives.

 Have more questions such as the following?